 What Is A Credit Card?

-A credit card is a plastic card used to make the payments at merchant sites.
+Simply talking about the credit card definition, it is a plastic card used to make the payments at merchant sites.
 Credit card is issued by the lender or a bank to the eligible customers.

 As the name indicates, credit card offers credit or loan to the card holder.
 The beauty of a credit card is that credit offered here is totally free of any interest rate or other charges.